 The people on Tiwi Islands are famous for their traditional lifestyle, stunning artworks, vibrant fabrics and textiles, plus an exuberant passion for football.
 Take a day tour from Darwin to the Tiwi Islands to find out why it’s nicknamed the ‘Island of Smiles’.

-Annual football and art sale
+Annual football & art sale

-The sale venue is the Tiwi Design Art Centre with a gallery of additional arts and crafts from Jilamara Arts and Crafts and Munupi Arts and Crafts from Melville Island.
+Take the opportunity and have a truly fantastic day out.
+The sale venue is the Tiwi Design Art Centre on Bathurst Island.
+Additional arts and crafts are on sale from Jilamara Arts and Crafts and Munupi Arts and Crafts on Melville Island.

 This is a day you won’t forget and your cheeks will be hurting from so much smiling.

-Art and culture
+Art & culture

 Visit an art centre to meet the artists, watch them paint, weave, sculpt and carve and learn the story behind their distinctive pieces.
 You can purchase artworks directly from the artist at reasonable prices.

-Sit down with the ‘morning tea ladies’, a group of Tiwi women elders who serve damper and billy tea.
+Sit down with the ‘morning tea ladies’ – a group of Tiwi women elders who serve damper and billy tea.
 Learn how to weave pandanus and get a feel for what everyday life is like.
 Then witness dancing and a smoking ceremony and find out the meaning behind these traditional rituals.